guides-to/ASYNC-CODE-IN-JS/README.md

 ## Callbacks / Listeners

 - also called responders
-- basically they are the functions that are executed when the event is fired
+- basically they are the functions that are executed after an event is fired
+- handles "**what to do when asynchronous execution is over**"

 <p style="text-align: center"><img src="https://miro.medium.com/max/1600/1*iHhUyO4DliDwa6x_cO5E3A.gif"></p>